flype44/Vampire/AUDIO/README.md

 * Use this register to detect the `PAULA` version.

-* POTINP Bit01 to Bit07 contains the Chip ID code.
+* POTINP Bit01 to Bit07 contains the Chip ID code [More informations](http://amigadev.elowar.com/read/ADCD_2.1/Hardware_Manual_guide/node018B.html).

 * If non-zero then the `SAGA` extended `PAULA` audio chip is available.